Skip to Content

 Health and safety risks that are not properly managed could lead to a reduction in earnings and/or value through financial or reputational loss associated with adverse impacts on the health and wellbeing of colleagues, customers and third parties in the workplace.

 We operate a Health and Safety policy which helps manage risks and adverse effects across our group.
-Ours Group Board oversees our effective management of health and safety risks and our Group Chief Executive Officer has overall responsibility for ensuring that any issues are managed.
+Ours Group Board oversees our approach to health and safety risks and our Group Chief Executive Officer has overall responsibility for ensuring that any issues are managed.
 Our Health and Safety team maintains an effective health and safety management system accredited to ISO45001 for our UK business.
-We have a commitment to continually improve our management system incorporating insight from colleagues and long-term targets.
+We have a commitment to continually improve our management system.

 Arrangements are in place to manage onsite facilities across the sites, ensuring the workplace environment is compliant and fit for purpose.
 We carry out risk and hazard assessments to identify potential harms, and any actions required are recorded and completed.
 We also prepare for any emergency situations that may arise.
 We continually assess our progress in reducing risks against our targets.